devvsakib/PreBackendCode/UsersAPI with AUTH/README.md

 PORT=3000
 MONGO_URI=mongodb://localhost:27017/users
 ```
 > In case, I added the .env file to this repository, but it is not recommended to do so.
 So I recommend you to modify the .env file according to your need.
 You can change port, url whatever you want.
+I don't have any sensitive data in this file.
+It is just for the sake of simplicity.

 ### Install dependencies: